edgedb/easy-edgedb/chapter13/index.md

 ## On target delete

 We've decided to keep the old `NPC` type for Lucy, because that Lucy will be in the game until September 1887.
 Maybe later `PC` types will interact with her, for example.
 But this might make you wonder about deleting links.
 What if we had chosen to delete the old type when she became a `MinorVampire`?
 Or more realistically, what if all `MinorVampire` types connected to a `Vampire` should be deleted when the vampire dies?
 We won't do that for our game, but you can do it with `on target delete`. `on target delete` means "when the target is deleted", and it goes inside `{}` after the link declaration.
-For this we have [four options](https://www.edgedb.com/docs/datamodel/links#deletion):
+For this we have {ref}`four options <docs:ref_datamodel_link_deletion>`:

 - `restrict`: forbids you from deleting the target object.